nrwl/nx/docs/shared/nx-plugin.md

 }
 ```

-> Note: to use your new builder in any target (inside the `workspace.json` or `angular.json`), you would use the following `@my-org/my-plugin:newBuilder`
+> Note: to use builders in any target (inside the `workspace.json` or `angular.json`), use the following syntax `@my-org/my-plugin:newBuilder`

-To read more about builders and how they work, you can go to the documentation at [angular.io/guide/cli-builder](https://angular.io/guide/cli-builder)
+For more information on how builders work, see [angular.io/guide/cli-builder](https://angular.io/guide/cli-builder)

 ### Builder testing

 The builder spec file contains boilerplate to set up the `CoreSchemaRegistry`, `TestingArchitectHost` and adds the builder from a package.json.

 There are some additional comments to help with these tests.
-To read more about testing builders, you can go to the [angular.io/guide/cli-builder#testing-a-builder](https://angular.io/guide/cli-builder#testing-a-builder) docs.
+For more information about testing builders, see [angular.io/guide/cli-builder#testing-a-builder](https://angular.io/guide/cli-builder#testing-a-builder).

 Full E2Es are supported (and recommended) and will run everything on the file system like a user would.

-## E2Es
+## Testing your plugin

-One of the biggest benefits that the Nx Plugin package provides is support for E2E testing your plugin.
+One of the biggest benefits that the Nx Plugin package provides is support for E2E testing.

-When running a E2E, we create a temporary E2E directory in the root of your workspace.
-This temporary directory is a blank Nx workspace, and will have your plugin's built package installed locally.
+When the E2E app runs, a temporary E2E directory is created in the root of the workspace.
+This directory is a blank Nx workspace, and will have the plugin's built package installed locally.

 ### E2E Testing file

-When a new plugin is generated, a test file will be created in the `my-plugin-e2e` app.
-Inside this test file, there is already tests for making sure that the builder ran, checking if directories are created with the `--directory` option, and checking if tags are added to `nx.json`.
+When the plugin is generated, a test file is created in the `my-plugin-e2e` app.
+Inside this test file, there are already tests for making sure that the builder ran, checking if directories are created with the `--directory` option, and checking if tags are added to `nx.json`.

 We'll go over a few parts of a test file below: